Colorado Oil & Gas Taunts The North Face At Mock Award Ceremony

 COGA is using The North Face incident as a springboard for a new campaign called Fueling Our Lives.
 It’s aimed at educating Coloradans about all the things that are made from petroleum – from electronics and sports equipment to medical devices, appliances, even dentures and soft contacts.

-“I think too often we think of oil and natural gas as just as fuels – something to put in our cars or heat or cool our homes,” said Haley.
-“And, as we’ve seen in recent weeks across the country that is hugely important part of what our industry – supplying affordable and efficient clean-burning natural gas to heat our homes and help power our grid – but we often forget just how many other things we have and enjoy in the 21st Century that are made possible because of oil and natural gas.”MORE NEWS: To-Go Alcohol Sales Extension Moves Forward In State Capitol
+“I think too often we think of oil and natural gas as just as fuels — something to put in our cars or heat or cool our homes,” said Haley.
+“And, as we’ve seen in recent weeks across the country that is hugely important part of what our industry – supplying affordable and efficient clean-burning natural gas to heat our homes and help power our grid – but we often forget just how many other things we have and enjoy in the 21st Century that are made possible because of oil and natural gas.”MORE NEWS: Major Challenges In Denver Metro Area For New Home Seekers As Median Home Price Increases By 21% In Past Year

 The North Face did not respond to CBS4’s request for comment.
 In a statement to the Financial Times, the company said it investigates product requests to make sure they align closely with the goals surrounding sustainability and environmental protection.